rahatsikz/nomad-horizon/README.md

 ## Nomad Horizon - Frontend

-Nomad Horizon is a `Online Service Reservation and Administration Portal` application.
+Nomad Horizon is an `Online Service Reservation and Administration Portal` application.
 It is developed to attract Digital Nomads around the world and help them on course.
 It gives them options like book a service online, track their order and avail them on their journey.

 ## Who are Digital Nomads?